tebexio/Tebex-TorchAPI/README.md

 - `/tebex.sendlink <player> <packageId>`: Send a purchase link for a package to a player.
 - `/tebex.forcecheck`: Force run any due online and offline commands.
 - `/tebex.refresh`: Refresh your store's listings.
-- `/tebex.report`: Prepare a report that can be submitted to our support team.
 - `/tebex.ban`: Ban a player from using the store. **Players can only be unbanned from the webstore UI.**
 - `/tebex.lookup`: Display information about a customer.